williambergmann/advanced-first-web-server/README.md

 A starter repo for the ACA Advanced `My First Web Server` project.

-## On Windows machines, make sure you remove the single quotes from the package.json start script

 ## Part 1.
 * Give your server the ability to respond to a GET request with a path "/users" and return the users array from state.js